Mouse Arm – Causes, Symptoms and Ergonomic Solutions

 - Perceived weakness in the hand and wrist

-Pain that worsens when working with a computer mouse
+- Pain that worsens when working with a computer mouse

 When should you seek medical attention?

-If the pain does not improve after self-care with ergonomic adjustments and relieving protection within a few weeks, you should contact a healthcare provider or physiotherapist for further investigation.
+If the pain does not improve after self-care with ergonomic adjustments and relieving protection measures within a few weeks, you should contact a healthcare provider or physiotherapist for further investigation.

 Recommended protection & support